 Structural Barriers and the Pursuit of Equity

-This course is designed to introduce and explore various topics present in the world and encourage students to critically evaluate structural barriers and equity around them on a daily basis.
-It will run from January 26-April 30, 2021.
+This course timely is designed to encourage students to critically evaluate structural barriers and equity around them on a daily basis.

 Course Title: Structural Barriers and the Pursuit of Equity